pivoteur/biz/articles/10-reasons-not-to-invest-in-undead.md

 goes up, you make money. $UNDEAD goes down, you buy more and wait for it to 'goes up' again.

-(2) In-game currency earnings can be exchanged for $Undead and used to upgrade NFT loadouts, add weapons and perks, and soon battle passes, increasing your survivability to earn more rewards.
+(2) In-game currency earnings can be exchanged for $UNDEAD and used to upgrade NFT loadouts, add weapons and perks, and soon battle passes, increasing your survivability to earn more rewards.